Socialist Party (England and Wales): History

-The Socialist Party (SP) was formerly the Militant group which practised entryism in the Labour Party around the Militant newspaper.
-Founded in 1964, the Militant newspaper described itself as the "Marxist voice of Labour and Youth".
+The Socialist Party was formerly the Militant group, which practised entryism in the Labour Party.
 In the 1980s, Militant supporters Dave Nellist, Pat Wall and Terry Fields were elected to the House of Commons as Labour MPs.
 In 1982, Liverpool District Labour Party adopted Militant's policies for Liverpool City Council in its battle against cuts in the rate support grant from government, and came into conflict with the Conservative government.

-In 1989–1990, Militant led the All-Britain Anti-Poll Tax Federation, which organised a non-payment campaign against the poll tax.
-Terry Fields was jailed for refusing to pay the poll tax and expelled from the Labour Party for defying the law.
-The Labour Party had earlier found Militant guilty of operating as an entryist group, contrary to the party's constitution.

 In 1991, there was a debate within Militant as to whether to continue working within the Labour Party, centred around whether they could still effectively operate in the party following the expulsions.
-The poll tax campaign also suggested that there was more to be gained as an open organisation than inside the Labour Party.
-At a special conference, 93% of delegates voted for the Open Turn.
-A minority around Ted Grant broke away to form Socialist Appeal in the Labour Party.

-Operating as an "open party" was first undertaken in Scotland with Scottish Militant Labour, standing Tommy Sheridan for election from his jail cell.
 The group became Militant Labour in 1991, after leaving the Labour Party.
-The journal Militant International Review, founded in 1969, became a monthly publication and was renamed Socialism Today in 1995.
 In 1997, Militant Labour changed its name to the Socialist Party, and the Militant newspaper was renamed The Socialist.

-In 2018, the Socialist Party created a faction in the Committee for a Workers' International (CWI) in opposition to the Irish and other sections.
-On 21 July 2019, a Special Congress of the Socialist Party passed a motion, by a vote of 173 to 35, which resolved to sponsor the international faction conference taking place from 22 to 25 July in London.
-As a result, 130 members of the SP left to form Socialist Alternative.